lcnp/GSIP/podman_commands.md

 # rootlessport

-rootlessport is not terminated properly
+On older versions of podman, rootlessport is not terminated properly when a container is killed.

 see https://devops.stackexchange.com/questions/17852/what-is-this-rootlessport-and-how-to-get-it-to-release-the-port-hold

+The rootlessport must be terminated manually.
+To get the process id

 ```console
 ps aux | grep rootlessport